Consolefun/WebMobile/README.md

 # WebMobile-week1

-**Screenshot of the repository is in Documentation folder**
+**Screenshot of the repository in Documentation folder**

 ![Repo](https://github.com/Consolefun/WebMobile-week1/blob/master/Documentation/Repo_Screenshot.png)

-**This is the screenshot of the pullrequest after updated README in William-icp1 branch**
+**This is the screenshot of the pull request after updated README in William-icp1 branch**

 ![](https://github.com/Consolefun/WebMobile/blob/master/Documentation/pull_request.png)
 - index.html is in Source folder